rainestormee/adventofcode/2025/README.md

 also don't do a-b > 0 because that's always true. i guess it makes sense that unsigned ints are always positive but maybe i should have done something better. probably a > b is a cheaper calulation anyway.

+# Day 4 Notes

+this feels like a familiar problem to solve

+part 2 i guess just do it like part 1. i learnt about loop {} i guess. no major roadblocks today